 Often, insurance companies mislabel damage from wind and water as flood damage to try and avoid coverage.
 We're ready to help people experiencing this underhanded tactic.

 Steps to Take After Flood Damage in Louisiana

-According to the Louisiana Department of Insurance (LDI), claimants should follow these steps after flooding.
+Per the Louisiana Department of Insurance (LDI), claimants should follow these steps after flooding.
 While these actions don’t guarantee a successful claim, they do help a person ensure they’re doing every possible to provide their insurer with everything needed to handle their claim.
 Then, if insurance companies use delay tactics, they’ll be unable to blame the delay on anyone else.

 The LDI suggests doing the following after a flood: